Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

     	DROP FUNCTION IF EXISTS RegionalSearchlog;
     	CREATE FUNCTION RegionalSearchlog(@region string = "en-gb")
-    	RETURNS @searchlog TABLE
+    	RETURNS @searchlog
-	      (
-	                UserId          int,
-	                Start           DateTime,
-	                Region          string,
-	                Query           string,
-	                Duration        int?,
-	                Urls            string,
-	                ClickedUrls     string
-	      )
 	    AS BEGIN
 	      @searchlog =
 	        SELECT * FROM SearchlogView
 	        WHERE Region == @region;
 	    END;

 	The code you just added defines a function named **RegionalSearchlog()** in the default database and schema.
 The function includes a **@region** parameter that enables you to filter the view you created in the previous step by region.
 The parameter has a default value of "en-gb".
+The schema of the TVF is inferred from the final query assigned to **@searchlog**.
 The first statement drops any existing definitions of the function and then creates the version that we want to use.
 You can now use the function in your queries.

 2. Review the registration in the Visual Studio Server Explorer:
 	![Query 6 Server Explorer](/docs/Hands_on_Labs/Images/q6_tvf_explorer.jpg)